dungla2011/python_pyvmomi_working_sample_vmware_easy/README.md

 - This sample can run on both window, linux by command line
 + Library in: venv/Lib/site-packages/

-Tested on Pythone 3.x, VCenter 7.0 with some Esxi 6.7
+Tested on Pythone 3.x, VCenter 7.0, Esxi 6.7

 **+ Command:**